BerndFranzen/SWGOH-Guildstats/README.md

 CONTACT
 =======
-For bugs, feature requests, feedback and whtever, contacts us at swgoh-guildstats@outlook.com or join the project's Discord server at https://discord.gg/2UVAU573wy for discussion and latest releases.
+For bugs, feature requests, feedback and whtever, contacts us at swgoh-guildstats@outlook.com or join the project's GitHub page at https://github.com/BerndFranzen/SWGOH-Guildstats for discussion and latest releases.

 SUPPORT THE PROJECT